pdfcpu/pdfcpu/generate/booklet.md

 Eight of your pages fit on one side of a sheet (eg A6 on A3).

-Pages are arranged similar to 4-up with btype=booklet.
+For long-edge binding, pages are arranged similar to 4-up with btype=booklet, but with an additonal rotation to fit the pages on the sheet.
+For short-edge binding, pages are arranged similar to 6-up (left-to-right, top-to-bottom order).
 To assemble:

 - print on both sides
 - For long-edge binding: cut the sheets in half horizontally and then cutting those half-sheets in half vertically.
 For short-edge binding: cut the sheets in quarters horizontally.